DivyaSharma0795/rust_actix_web_service/README.md

 ### Creating a Docker Container for a Rust Actix Web Service

 The objective of this project is to encapsulate a Rust Actix web service in a Docker container.
-This web service generates a random message each time the page is refreshed.
+This web service calculates the factorial of a number provided in the URL.

 ### Packages and Dependencies
 To install Docker: